dempie/AID-sharing/Scripts/gwas_uc-cd-psc-ra-sle-t1d-jia-asthma-derma/sbatch_scripts/gwas_uc-cd-psc-ra-sle-t1d-jia-asthma-derma/README.txt

 I just ignore the subchunks that give an error after the subsplitting of the chunks 12,25,87,131,194,203.

-The reason for the error 'Error in unserialize(socklist[[n]]) : error reading from connection. for this just sent the job again' is because the hpc, so it's sufficient to re-run again the chunks
+The reason for the error 'Error in unserialize(socklist[[n]]) : error reading from connection' for this just sent the job again is because the hpc, so it's sufficient to re-run again the chunks